JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/Microcontroller.md

 | U1         | Arduino      | A000067             | Arduino Mega 2560 Rev3 (Master Controller for User Interface) | 1        | $48.40      |
 | U2         | Arduino      | A000004             | Arduino USB Host Shield (Storage PCB)                         | 1        | $20.99      |

+Notes: Both purchases can be made from Amazon to maintain same retailer.
+Arduino themselves will only sell the Arduino Mega.
+Links are suscetible to change and deletion, so part numbers, titles, and manufacturer are used to specify item.

 ## References
 1. Wikipedia, free online encyclopedia, "List of Arduino boards and compatible systems," https://en.wikipedia.org/wiki/List_of_Arduino_boards_and_compatible_systems  (Accessed on 12-8-22).